servicemeshistio/icpvm/README.md

 ### Install cloudctl and helm client

  The `cloudctl` tool is the superset of cloud foundry tool to run command line tools to authenticate with IBM Cloud Private so that helm install can be done using `mTLS`.
 Their are many other capabilities of `cloudctl`.

+`cloudctl` gets installed automatically to `/usr/local/bin`.

+Just for reference: You can get `cloudctl` from inception container.

 ```
 MASTERNODE=192.168.142.101